St. Paul's School Governing Body

 Pat has been a governor at St Paul’s school for a number of years.
 He is a retired police officer who now works in the community with Balsall Heath Forum.
 Pat and his late wife fostered children for over 30 years and have looked after youngsters with a range of disabilities.
 He is an ageing but keen sportsman and also sits on the boards of another two schools/colleges.

-Pat is also on the St Paul’s Board of Trustees.
+Patrick is also on the St Paul’s Trust Board of Trustees.

 Gill Coffin – Vice Chair of Governors

 Former local resident, involved with St. Paul’s Trust since 1979.

 Retired senior local government manager, specialising in communications, equalities, and information management.
 Previous jobs included social work and social policy research.